Roseburrow/EqualTemperament-Scale-Frequencies/README.md

 ## How to use:

 Compile the code and use the command line to give the program input via arguments.
-Eg.
+Eg:

 `nscale notes_per_octave starting_note`